Naval Air Station (NAS) Oceana

 In December 2016, USEPA issued the Fourth Unregulated Contaminant Monitoring Rule (UCMR4).
 UCMR4 requires all large PWSs serving more than 10,000 people and 800 representative PWSs serving 10,000 or fewer people to sample for 30 chemicals between 2018 and 2020.
 There are no PFAS included on the UCMR4 list of contaminants that require sampling and analysis.

-USEPA is currently proposing development of a fifth UCMR (UCMR5), it is anticipated that a proposal for the rule will be developed in summer 2020 and the final rule is expected to be released in late 2021.
-It is currently unknown whether PFAS will be included as part of UCMR5; however, several PFAS have been proposed for inclusion (USEPA, 2019).
+USEPA is currently proposing development of a fifth UCMR (UCMR5), and the final rule is expected to be released in late 2021.
+It is currently unknown whether PFAS will be included as part of UCMR5; however, several PFAS have been proposed for inclusion (USEPA, 2019a).

 * The 1996 Safe Drinking Water Act amendments require that once every 5 years, USEPA issue a new list of no more than 30 unregulated contaminants to be monitored by PWSs.